-Moving from spheroidal bulge to the inner-thick disc we clearly see an evolution across the \alphafe\ vs \feh\ diagram.
-The disc, in addition to stars with \alphafe\ above 0.2 dex, has a large fraction of sub-solar metallicity ($-0.5<\feh<0.0$) and intermediate \alphafe ($\sim0.1$) stars which are sparse in spheroidal bulge.
-The main concentration, of the high-\alphafe\ stars for the thick-disc, lies at a higher \feh\ compared to the spheroidal bulge and a steep decrease in \alphafe\ with \feh\ is observed in contrast to the spheroid.
+Moving from the spheroidal bulge to the inner-thick disc, we clearly see an evolution across the \alphafe\ versus \feh\ diagram.
+The disc, in addition to stars with \alphafe\ above 0.2 dex, has a high fraction of sub-solar metallicity ($-0.5<\feh<0.0$) and intermediate \alphafe ($\sim0.1$) stars, which are sparse in the spheroidal bulge.
+The main concentration of high-\alphafe\ stars for the thick disc lies at a higher \feh\ compared to the spheroidal bulge, and a steep decrease in \alphafe\ with \feh\ is observed in contrast to the spheroid.
 This is expected for a chemical evolution model in which the spheroidal bulge forms with a higher star formation efficiency than the thick disc, occurring on extremely short timescales.
-This scenario is consistent with models such as those of \citet{Friaca2017} and the discussions in the \citet{Barbuy2018} review — see also \citet{Matteucci2019} and \citet{Molero2024}.
+This scenario is consistent with models such as those of \citet{Friaca2017} and the discussions in the \citet{Barbuy2018} review.
+See also \citet{Matteucci2019} and \citet{Molero2024}.
 However, it is worth noting that these previous models rely on observational constraints that mix different stellar populations.
-This problem was alleviated in \citet{Razera2022}, \citet{Barbuy2023, Barbuy2024} and Barbuy et al. submitted where the models of \citet{Friaca2017} were compared to a sample of bona-fide spheroidal bulge (selected from the sample of \citepalias{Queiroz2021}, and concentrating on the most metal poor objects for the study of detailed chemical properties \citep[see also][]{Souza2023}.
+This problem was alleviated in \citet{Razera2022} and \citet{Barbuy2023, Barbuy2024, Barbuy2025}, where the models of \citet{Friaca2017} were compared to a sample of bona fide spheroidal bulge (selected from the sample of \citepalias{Queiroz2021}, and concentrating on the most metal-poor objects for the study of detailed chemical properties \citep[see also][]{Souza2023}).